-The Los Colinas Correctional Facility was the first of its kind in the U.S. to use environmental and behavioral psychology in its design.
-The facility resembles a "nice college campus, with large windows, cheerful interior color schemes, noise proofing, [and] murals on the walls."
+The Los Colinas Correctional Facility was the first of its kind in the U.S. to use environmental and behavioral psychology in its design.cxxi The facility resembles a "nice college campus, with large windows, cheerful interior color schemes, noise proofing, [and] murals on the walls."cxxii

 The "child visitation rooms" are welcoming and have less "institutional" environments than traditional visiting areas.
-There are toys, games, recreational spaces, and bathrooms designed for children. cxiii
+There are toys, games, recreational spaces, and bathrooms designed for children.cxxiii

-The dayroom is adjacent to a common dining hall that is available for meals to both residents and visitors.
-Designers also implemented biophilic design by bringing "nature into the interior of the space" using large-scale photographic murals of natural settings.
-Bathrooms were normalized: toilet stalls had porcelain toilets and regular plastic toilet seats as well as doors that closed for privacy.
-Mirrors are made of glass and showers provide privacy.
-Stalls had porcelain toilets are provided privacy.
+The dayroom is adjacent to a common dining hall that is available for meals to both residents and visitors.cxxiv Designers also implemented biophilic design by bringing "nature into the interior of the space" using large-scale photographic murals of natural settings.cxxv Bathrooms were normalized: toilet stalls had porcelain toilets and regular plastic toilet seats as well as doors that closed for privacy.
+Mirrors are made of glass and showers provide privacy.cxxvi

-Programming keeps eligible residents occupied all day with campus-wide educational activities, rehabilitation, employment training, and recreation.
-There were four vocational programs run by the facility - sewing, culinary, grounds keeping and laundry.
-All of them included a part-day educational component with teachers from non-profit organizations, local education staff, and Sheriff's staff.
+Programming keeps eligible residents occupied all day with campus-wide educational activities, rehabilitation, employment training, and recreation.cxxvii There were four vocational programs run by the facility - sewing, culinary, grounds keeping and laundry.
+All of them included a partday educational component with teachers from non-profit organizations, local education staff, and Sheriff's staff.cxxviii

 The programs are integrated into the operations of the entire facility.
 For example, the sewing program makes uniforms for people who are incarcerated.
 The culinary program cooks the meals for everyone in the facility.
-Individuals in the groundskeeping program maintained the grounds meticulously and are taught by an individual who is a professional groundskeeper.
-Their lessons involved not just the actual work of groundskeeping, but also business management as well as the science of plants, insects, and pesticides.
-The control of the sewing program maintained the grounds meticulously and are taught by an individual who is a professional groundskeeper.
+Individuals in the groundskeeping program maintained the grounds meticulously and are taught by an individual who is a professional groundskeeper.cxxix Their lessons involved not just the actual work of groundskeeping, but also business management as well as the science of plants, insects, and pesticides.cxxx

 Women in the "incentive unit" were in rehabilitative programming all day long.
-They earn additional privileges in this unit through an incentive structure, whereas much of the disciplinary system for the rest of those incarcerated was based on disincentives.
-CXXI
+They earn additional privileges in this unit through an incentive structure, whereas much of the disciplinary system for the rest of those incarcerated was based on disincentives.cxxxi

-Former Department of Correction Commissioner Vincent Schiraldi noted when he toured the facility in 2017 that "the ambiance of the place was very positive, staff and incarcerated women greeted me normally wherever I went, there did not seem to be an aura of tension throughout the facility."
-CXXIII
+Former Department of Correction Commissioner Vincent Schiraldi noted when he toured the facility in 2017 that "the ambiance of the place was very positive, staff and incarcerated women greeted me normally wherever I went, there did not seem to be an aura of tension throughout the facility."cxxxii